thiyangt/seer/README.md

 Usage
 -----

 The FFORMS framework consists of two main phases: i) offline phase, which includes the development of a classification model and ii) online phase, use the classification model developed in the offline phase to identify "best" forecast-model.
 This document explains the main functions using a simple dataset based on M3-competition data.
-To load data
+To load data,

 ``` r
 library(Mcomp)